Kreans/PlateDetection/README.md

 Program to detect plates on images with ocr.

-in project was used yolov2
+in project was used yolov2 (which source code was a bit modified and i wrote some new scripts in python)